tkl7665/Captcha/README.md

     - p=0.25

 Including the original samples a total of 100 augmented samples were generated for each character.
+All training images can be found under ./trainingdata/singleChar_Augment

 ## Tesseract 👁️
 As an immediate available algorithm Tesseract was used to extract the text from the captcha images.
 Read more about Tesseract [here](https://github.com/tesseract-ocr/tesseract).